-During Phases 1 through 4, DGSD's contracted cleaning crew will be cleaning the Admin Center three (3) times a week, MSB lunchroom, restrooms, offices, and hallways two (2) times a week, and Laboratory floors and restrooms two (2) times a week.
-The DGSD Building and Grounds crew will be providing additional disinfection of counters, doorknobs, handles, and faucets each morning before the first shift begins.
-In addition, the crew will disinfect the drop box at the Admin Center.
+DGSD's contracted cleaning crew will be cleaning the Administration Center three (3) times a week, MSB lunchroom, restrooms, offices, and hallways two (2) times a week, and Laboratory floors and restrooms two (2) times a week.
+Until Phase 5, the DGSD Building and Grounds crew will be providing additional disinfection of counters, doorknobs, handles, and faucets each morning before the first shift begins.
+In addition, the crew will disinfect the drop box at the Administration Center.

-During Phases 1 through 4, DGSD staff is expected to disinfect shared items such as printers, copiers, and hand tools both before and after use.
+DGSD staff is expected to disinfect shared items such as printers, copiers, and hand tools both before and after use.
 Sanitizing wipes or sanitizing spray with paper towels will be provided near shared items for this purpose.

-During Phases 1 through 4, DGSD employees utilizing designated eating spaces (lunch rooms, board room, Net Zero education center, Systems Garage) should clean the eating area before and after eating.
+DGSD employees utilizing designated eating spaces (lunch rooms, board room, Net Zero education center, Systems Garage) should clean the eating area before and after eating.
 Sanitizing wipes or sanitizing spray with paper towels will be provided in eating areas for this purpose.

-During Phases 3 and 4, the front counter and front door handles/knobs at the Admin Center will be cleaned 3 times a day on the days the center is open to customers per the following schedule:

-- By a staff member of Building and Grounds prior to 10am opening (as part of early morning routine disinfection); - By Admin Center staff at noon when the Admin Center closes for lunch; and - By Admin Center staff at 3pm when the Admin Center closes for the day.
+On days when the Administration Center is open, the front counter and front door handles/knobs at the Administration Center will be cleaned by a staff member of Building and Grounds prior to 10am opening (as part of early morning routine disinfection).
+Administration Center staff shall disinfect the front counter between customers, when practical.